What is weather? How does weather differ around the world?

 Find out more:

-- Exploring Earth’s Climate: find out more about the science behind climate change with a resource from the Science Museum
+- Find out more about the science behind climate change with a resource from the Science Museum

 - Weather myths (and facts) from around the world

 - A diagram to explain the greenhouse effect